revbayes/Revticulate/README.md

 library(Revticulate)
 ```

 To function properly, Revticulate package must be connected to the underlying RevBayes executeable.
 This is done via the `initRev` function, which accepts an absolute path to RevBayes.
 For example, below, my rb executeable is stored in my (April) user software folder.
-Delete my sample path and enter your path above.
+Delete my sample path and enter your path below.
 The `initRev` function creates a RevBayes running environment, which will allow you to interact with RevBayes through R.

 ```